Jvs34/gmod_predictedentities/README.md

 However, feel free to leave an issue to have something implemented or even a pull request.

+The license is MIT for the entity base only, obviously.

 ======================

 Head over to the wiki for a small tutorial on how to create one.